This post may contain affiliate links. Please read my disclaimer for more information.

 - Withdrawal symptoms may include sleepiness, anxiety, hyperventilation, longing, depression, etc.

 - A high dosage can cause many health risks, including high blood pressure, psychological changes, dehydration, etc.

 - Consuming 500mg caffeine all at once can lead to a fatal overdose.

 Can you order red-eye, black-eye, or dead-eye at Starbucks?

-Yes, you can order all three varieties of ‘eye’ coffees at Starbucks.
-However, you might not find the three varieties in the menus (both online and offline).
-If you call in and walk in Starbucks and describe your beverage, you are most certainly going to get ‘eye’ coffee.
+Since you probably won’t find the three varieties in the menus (both online and offline).
+If you walk into Starbucks and describe your beverage, you are most certainly going to get ‘eye’ coffee.